matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 edit.
 So for clients relying on the edit fallback, you send a broken reply fallback, that doesn't get stripped, even when the client supports rich replies.

+#### Format is somewhat badly specified

+Further complicating the stripping and creation portion of fallbacks is, that they are somewhat badly specified.
+While the fallback and html use are required, the spec only says how a fallback "should" look, not how it "must" look.
+In practice there are various variations of the fallback floating around, where the tame ones are just localized, but others are just straight up missing suggested links or tags.

+Basically a client can't rely on the fallback being present currently or it folllowing any kind of shape or form.

 #### Replies leak history

 A reply includes the `body` of another event.
 This means a reply to an event can